CV

 He has been invited to organ recitals in churches like Notre-Dame in Paris, Münster Cathedral as well as in Oslo, Prague, Milan, Athens and Riga.Kogert

 Kogert has worked together with many orchestras, e.g. the Pittsburgh Symphony Orchestra, the Sydney Symphony Orchestra, the Camerata Salzburg or the Tonkünstler Orchestra in Lower Austria as well as with conductors such as Andrés Orozco-Estrada, Wayne Marshall, Vladimir Fedoseyev, Kristjan Järvi, Cornelius Meister, Marin Alsop and Vladimir Ashkenazy.
-For chamber music programes he collaborated among others with the Klangforum Wien and the Bachchor Salzburg.

 In 2012, Kogert was appointed organist of the tradition-steeped Court Chapel in Vienna, where he performs with the Vienna Hofmusikkapelle, consisting of members of the Vienna Philharmonic, the Vienna Boys’ Choir and the Men’s Choir of the Vienna State Opera.

-Wolfgang Kogert is a regular juror at organ and composition competitions and writes articles for journals.
+Kogert is the curator of the Organ of the ORF Radio Culture House in Vienna.
 Furthermore, he acts as a consultant to organ-building projects and to the organ cycle of Jeunesse – Austrian Youth Music.

 Teaching